PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

   - Services
   - Business processes
   - Information security events
-  And the establishes the proper response to those events, including responding to the conditions that could lead to potential faults or incidents.
+  And establishes the proper response to those events, including responding to the conditions that could lead to potential faults or incidents.

 - **What is an Event?**